Two-round Ramsey games on random graphs: Proof of the 0-statements

 It remains to prove property~\ref{item:Ccores-3} of the collection $\cC^*$, so let us fix some $ 5\leq k \leq n$.
 We bound the number of $C^*\in \Ccores$ with $v(C^*)=k$ as follows.
 Firstly, we note that $C^*$ can be completely determined by the logs $L_V, L_O$ and $L_D$ when the algorithm terminates.
-That is, we can recover $L_E$ from these logs.
+That is, we can recover $L_E$ (and $L_T$) from these logs.
 Indeed, the first two vertices in $L_V$ determine the first edge in $L_E$.
-Now, suppose we have recovered $L_E$ up to time $i-1$ and consider time step $i$.
-If the step is not degenerate (which we know from $L_D$), the new edges of the regular copy of $F_0^-$ are completely determined by the edge that the copy is rooted at, which we know from $L_O$ and our recovery of $L_E$ so far, and the next three vertices, which appear (in a canonical order) in $L_V$.
+Now, suppose we have recovered $L_E$ and $L_T$ up to time $i-1$ and consider time step $i$.
+If the step is not degenerate (which we know from $L_D$), the new edges of the regular copy of $F_0^-$ are completely determined by the edge that the copy is rooted at, which we know from $L_O$ and our recovery of $L_T$ so far, which vertex of this edge has degree 4 in the copy of $F_0^-$, which we know from the sign of the entry in $L_O$ and the order of the vertices of this edge in $L_V$, and the next three vertices, which appear (in a canonical order) in $L_V$.
 Hence, we can add the new edges (in order according to the order $\sigma$ on $E(K_n)$) to $L_E$ and recover $L_E$ up to time $i$.
 If, on the other hand, the step $i$ is degenerate, then $L_D$ will signify this and indicate the new edges that need to be added to $L_E$.
 Again the order they are added is determined by $\sigma$.
+In either case, once we know $L_E$ at time $i$, we can recover $L_T$ up to time $i$ also.